jstanaway/jstanaway.github.io/README.md

 Adjunct Assistant Professor, Epidemiology
 *	Led the Neglected Tropical Diseases team of the Global Burden of Disease Study;
 *	Developed methods and code pipeline for first-ever estimates of climate-attributable burden and invasive non-typhoidal Salmonella in the Global Burden of Disease Study; and
-*	Modelled disease burden attributable to Chagas disease, cutaneous and visceral leishmaniasis, lymphatic filariasis, and typhoid and paratyphoid fevers.
+*	Modelled disease burden attributable to Chagas disease, cutaneous and visceral leishmaniasis, dengue, lymphatic filariasis, typhoid and paratyphoid fevers, and yellow fever.

 Institute for Health Metrics & Evaluation,
 University of Washington | Seattle, WA | 2013 – 2016
 Acting Assistant Professor, Global Health
-*	Modelled hepatitis A, B, C, and E; Chagas disease, cirrhosis, dengue, typhoid and paratyphoid fevers rabies, trachoma, yellow fever for the Global Burden of Disease Study;
+*	Modelled Chagas disease, cirrhosis, dengue, hepatitis (A, B, C, and E), rabies, trachoma, typhoid and paratyphoid fevers, and yellow fever for the Global Burden of Disease Study;
 *	Supervised and mentored fellows; and
 *	Conducted training workshops on statistical programming.